 As far as coverage goes, the following are a few insurance policies an engineer should consider when purchasing business insurance (notice I said, "a few", as there are more):

-As far as limits of liability (also known as the coverage amount) for Professional Liability Insurance, the starting point is usually $1,000,000, however, if assets exceed this, you should definitely consider more.
+As far as limits of liability (also known as the coverage amount) for Professional Liability Insurance, the starting point is usually $1,000,000, however, if assets or risk exceed this, you should definitely consider more.
 Sometimes I get asked how much coverage is enough, which is an excellent question.
 Unfortunately, given today's litigious business landscape, there's really no way of knowing if it's enough coverage.
 You might start by asking yourself, what is the most I could be sued for, plus defense costs.
 Some engineering firms have limits just to satisfy certain contracts, which could leave them underinsured, if the contract requirements are lower than what they might need.
 I would definitely recommend scheduling a policy review with an agent to discuss increasing limits or broadening coverage, especially as you grow and your assets grow.
 Make sure to ask about the retention amount (also known as deductible).
 Typically this will be between $2,500 and $10,000.
 Maybe more, maybe less, so make sure you ask, so you know before you have a claim.
 Also consider different deductible options.
 I would recommend asking about First Dollar vs Straight Deductible.

 Chubb Insurance Company